skynebula/psd-boilerplate/README.md

 # PSD Boilerplate
-### All you need to kickstart your web design project with from clean clate
+### All you need to kickstart your web design project from clean clate

 …